FAANG/analysis-TAGADA/README.md

 ### Merge factors

-Transcripts assembly and quantification can be done by __factors__ instead of by __input__.
-When using the `--assemble-by` and `--quantify-by` options, mapped reads of identical factors are merged and each resulting merge group is processed individually.
+Transcripts assembly and quantification can be done by __factors__ instead of __input__.
+When using `--assemble-by` and `--quantify-by`, mapped reads of identical factors are merged and each resulting merge group is processed individually.

 Factors are specified in the metadata file.
 This file consists of tab-separated values describing your inputs.
 The first column must contain file names without extensions.
 There is no restriction on column names or number of columns.